Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 IGF-1 LR3 costs approximately $250-400 per month for a standard 40 mcg daily protocol.
 The peptide requires careful handling and refrigeration, which may add to overall costs.
 Despite the higher price point, the muscle-building benefits often justify the investment for patients experiencing significant strength loss or muscle atrophy.

 Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) is a naturally occurring copper peptide complex found in human plasma, saliva, and urine.
 This tripeptide-copper complex plays important roles in wound healing, collagen synthesis, and tissue remodeling.
-The copper component serves as a cofactor for various enzymes involved in collagen cross-linking and antioxidant defense, making GHK-Cu particularly valuable for tendon and ligament repair.
+The copper component is a cofactor for various enzymes involved in collagen cross-linking and antioxidant defense, making GHK-Cu particularly valuable for tendon and ligament repair.

 Pickart et al. (2012) demonstrated that GHK-Cu treatment increased collagen synthesis by 70% in human fibroblast cultures.
 Clinical studies by Arul et al. (2005) showed that copper peptide application accelerated wound healing and improved scar quality in human subjects.
 For rotator cuff injuries, the enhanced collagen production translates to stronger, more flexible tendon repairs with reduced re-injury risk (Williams et al., 2022).